Sagadark666/msg-app-zemoga-test/README.md

 Unit Tests

-It was written 13 unit test to evaluate all around behaviour of the app.
-These 13 test can be divided into three categories: Networking, Inizalization of Controllers, and Data Caching Modeling.
+It was written 5 unit test to evaluate the netwrkoing behaviour of the app which is the core of this app.

-- Netwoking: Response of the Request Handler and of the Api.
-- Inizalization: Controller has the proper data to init.
-- Data Modeling: Deleting, Reloading, and Setting Favorites.

-All of the 13 test where correctly executed and passed as can be seen underneath:

 Credits